Uhashini/Snake-game-GUI-/README.md

 Up Arrow to move up.

 Down Arrow to move down.

 Left Arrow to move left.

 Right Arrow to move right.

 Eat the Food: The snake grows longer as it eats food and the score increases.

 Game Over: The game ends if the snake hits a wall or its own tail.
 The score is reset, and the game restarts.

+Game Reset:
+The high score is saved to input.txt and updated when a new high score is achieved.